GartzenDeHaes/cobol2cs/README.md

 ### WinFormsUI

-A WPF docking container UI uses in the Windows runtime.
+A WPF docking container UI used in the Windows runtime.